Bricktech2000/Notes/README.md

 ## Conceptual Notes

 Even though the teacher is giving you a story in a lecture, look for concepts instead.
 Make notes as atomic as possible, so that you can link to a concept from other concepts.
 If you think about it, this is exactly how your brain stores information: a sea of concepts linked together.
-Moreover, instead of arbitrarily splitting concepts into disciplies, this approach allows the creation of numerous links between all aspects of your life, encouraging innovation.
+Moreover, instead of arbitrarily splitting concepts into disciplines, this approach allows the creation of numerous links between all aspects of your life, encouraging innovation.

 Writing atomically also allows for easy reorganization of your notes during the lecture itself.
 Paper notes are almost always taken sequentially, as it is not possible to reorganize information efficiently as it is flying by during lectures.